Theory of Hole-Spin Qubits in Strained Germanium Quantum Dots: RESULTS

-Figure~\ref{dqdu3} provides a more detailed picture of the in-plane ($m_x^*$) and out-of-plane ($m_z^*$) effective masses, obtained for strains in the range $\varepsilon\in(-1,0)$ percent.
+Figure~\ref{dqdu3} provides a more detailed picture of the in-plane ($m_x^*$) and out-of-plane ($m_z^*$) effective masses, obtained for strains in the range $\varepsilon\in [-1,0]$ percent.
 The corresponding values of $x$ in the Si$_x$Ge$_{1-x}$ barrier alloy are also shown.
 We note that the in-plane mass of the top two bands changes abruptly near $x$=$0$.
 Remarkably, $m_x^*$ becomes lightest for the top band, over the experimental regime of interest ($x\gtrsim 0$), despite the usual label of ``heavy-hole" band.
-We therefore refrain from referring to heavy or light holes in this work, adopting instead the terminology ``first" (or ``top"), and ``second" bands.
+As noted above, we therefore refrain from referring to heavy or light holes in this work, adopting instead the terminology ``first" (or ``top"), and ``second" bands.
 For $m_z^*$, the top band remains heaviest for all $x$ considered here, and is a smooth function of the strain.
 These results are in reasonable agreement with several recent experiments~\cite{dobbie12,scappucci2018,Morrison:2016}, and they agree very well with Ref.~\cite{Lodari2019}, in which band nonparabolicity is explicitly accounted for.
-We note that although $m_x^*$ appears to change abruptly in Fig.~\ref{dqdu3}(a), smooth behavior is recovered when considering the narrower range of $x$=0-0.01.

 Figure~\ref{fig:dqdu2_dft} shows the corresponding results for the energy dispersion of the valence-band edges.
-In the limit $x\rightarrow 0$, the top two bands become degenerate, and the split-off band is lower in energy by an amount $\Delta=0.29$~$\mu$eV, which compares well with the experimentally measured value of 0.296~$\mu$eV~\cite{schaffler97}.
+In the limit $x\rightarrow 0$, the top two bands become degenerate, and the split-off band is lower in energy by an amount $\Delta=0.29$~eV, which compares well with the experimentally measured value of 0.296~eV~\cite{schaffler97}.
 For $x>0$, the band degeneracy is lifted by a significant amount, of order 100~meV for typical quantum-well heterostructures.
 In contrast with the effective mass, no abrupt change occurs for the valence-band edges near $x$=0.

 To summarize the present results, DFT predicts a sudden change in the in-plane mass of the top band as the strain decreases from zero, with $m_x$ becoming very light.
 Moreover, the degeneracy of the top two bands is lifted, and the energy splitting between all the bands is enhanced.
 These results are all consistent with recent experiments.